slowernews/wisdom-tldr/README.md

 > *'If you want to go fast, go alone.
 If you want to go far, go together.' -- African proverb*

+CHALLENGE: Sacrifices.

+> *'Get others to do the work for you, but always take the credit.' -- Robert Greene (7th law of power)* ???

+> *'Keep your hands clean.' -- Robert Greene (26th law of power)*

 ===
 ###On procrastination

-People procrastinate specially when there are no urgency/deadlines: the panic monster
+People procrastinate specially when there are no urgency/deadlines: the panic monster.

 > *'Pressed by circumstances, we feel unusually energized and focused.'*